leyasalazar/leyasalazar/README.md

 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I’m currently learning Python and Full Stack Development at Hackbright Academy
 - 💻 Working on uploading all my projects at <a href="https://leyasalazar.com" target="blank">leyasalazar.com</a>
-- ⚡ In my free time I solve problems on Codewars and play with my two black kittens
+- ⚡ I like to solve problems in Codewars

 <h3 align="left">Connect with me:</h3>